xonixx/makesure/README.md

 @depends_on file_processed @args 'file3'
 ```

-Having the above in `Makesurefile` will produce next output when ran with `./makesure all_files_processed`
+Having the above in `Makesurefile` will produce next output when ran with `./makesure all_files_processed`:
 ```
   goal 'file_downloaded@file1' ...
 Downloading file1...